charliecalvert/CloudNotes/Isit320/Week07.md

 ###Characters

 - Hitpoints: How much damage can a character take before losing consciousness
-- Damage: How much damage does a character weild
+- Damage: How much damage does a character wield

 Online
 ------